Run Your Bartending Like A Business.

 Gross Profit Margin: 50–60%

-• The confidence to charge what the work is worth
+• The confidence to charge what the work is actually worth

-One properly priced event like this can more than cover the program.
+One properly priced event like this can cover the full investment — and often more.

-And once the structure is in place, it becomes repeatable.
+And once your system is in place, it becomes repeatable.

 Why I Built This